 I learned this self lymphatic massage technique while attending a holistic healing workshop a few months ago, based on the work of Donna Eden and Dr. David Feinstein.
 Ever since then, I’ve been giving myself a quick daily lymphatic massage.
 It only takes a few minutes and it’s such a simple habit that really does make a big difference in your health!

 Why is it important to give yourself a self lymphatic massage?

-We now live in a world crowded with harmful chemicals that didn’t exist less than a century ago.
+We now live in a world crowded with chemicals that didn’t exist less than a century ago.
 Much of the food we eat, the medicines we take, the products we put on our skin and use in our homes contain synthetic chemicals the human body has a difficult time processing.
-Not only that, but electromagnetic fields and industrial pollutants bombard us daily.
+Not only that, but electromagnetic fields and industrial pollutants are around us daily.
 Over 4 billion pounds (!!!) of toxic chemicals are released into the nation’s environment each year, including 72 million pounds of recognized carcinogens. (source)

 Digestion problems, allergies, asthma, headaches and/or skin issues are often the first sign that we have excess toxins in our system and that our detox pathways can’t keep up with the load.
-Over time, these excess toxins lead to even more devastating health issues like cancer, neurological diseases, autoimmune diseases, heart disease, obesity and more.
+Over time, these excess toxins can lead to even more devastating health issues like cancer, neurological diseases, autoimmune diseases, heart disease, obesity and more.
 Cancer and heart disease barely existed less than a century ago and now they are the two leading causes of death!

 The necessity for moving toxins out of the body is a key principle in holistic medicine.

 And it’s one of the major keys for getting and staying healthy in today’s toxic world!
 If we want to be healthy in today’s world we’ve got to keep our body’s detox pathways running properly so our body can get rid of these toxins that can make us sick.